 - Do not wash your hands, bathe, or douche.
 Do not urinate, if possible.

-- Do not eat, blow your nose, drink liquids, smoke, or brush your teeth if oral contact took place.
+- Do not eat, blow your nose, drink liquids, smoke, or brush your teeth if the incident involved oral contact.

 - Keep the clothing worn when the incident occurred.
 If you change clothing, place the worn clothing in a paper bag.